Irene couldn’t take it any more.

 The faithless were skeptical, of course.
 The 20″ x 30″ icon had been painted by a Greek monk in 1919, and had been in the United States since 1972.
 And yet it had not wept for any other conflict.
 Not for Operation Just Cause, not for Vietnam, not for Korea, not even for World War II.
 Why was it weeping now?
 Good questions to ask, but answers would have to wait.

-On October 23rd, the icon returned to its home, the Greek Orthodox Church of St. Irene Chrysovalantou in the Astoria neighborhood of Queens, NY.
+On October 23 the icon returned home to the Greek Orthodox Church of St. Irene Chrysovalantou in the Astoria neighborhood of Queens, NY.
 It got a little parade through the streets to welcome it home, and was installed back in its shrine: a sort of wooden throne in front of the church’s altar, where it was locked in a bulletproof glass case adorned with gold and jewels that had been donated by the faithful over the years.

 By the end of that first day in Queens, nearly 1,500 people had come to see the icon.
 The church started holding extra services every day at 7 AM and 7 PM, staying open until 10 PM or even later to allow the faithful to see the icon.
 It was quite a spectacle.
 Long lines of the curious snaked across neighborhood sidewalks, extra floodlights illuminated the church, and loudspeakers blasted hymns to entertain the faithful and annoy neighbors.

 Once visitors finally managed to make it into the darkened church, they would make their way up to the altar one at a time, duck beneath an archway of white carnations, and enter the dark alcove where the painting was held.
 A priest would hold up a flickering candle so that they could gaze upon the icon, and command them to kiss the glass in front of it.
 Prayers and donations were optional, though the faithful left plenty of both.